julianmak/NEMO-related/docs/nemo_notes/pyCDFTOOLS.rst

   git clone https://github.com/julianmak/NEMO-related

-Some slightly more configuration/model specific Python scripts and notebooks in other folders (e.g., ``GYRE`` and ``ORCA``).
+Some slightly more configuration/model specific Python scripts and notebooks are in other folders (e.g., ``GYRE`` and ``ORCA``).
 I tend to just do

 .. code-block:: bash

   cd GYRE
   rsync -arv ../pyCDFTOOLS .

-which then means the scripts and notebooks have access to the module and it separates out a version that I do testing on.
+which then means the scripts and notebooks within the folder have access to the module, and it separates out a version that I do testing on.

 CDFTOOLS itself depends on the following packages (the things I think that come as standard are omitted):